DevExpress/testcafe/docs/articles/documentation/guides/continuous-integration/github-actions-and-browserstack.md

     args: "'browserstack:chrome@84.0:Windows 10' tests"
 ```

-Commence the build by commiting changes and pushing to your repository.
-You can see the results on `Actions` page in your repository.
+To start the build, commit changes and push to the repository.
+You can see the results on the `Actions` page in your repository.

 ## Example

-The following sample demonstrates how to run TestCafe tests across different browser versions and operating systems provided by BrowserStack.
+The following example runs TestCafe tests across different browser versions and operating systems provided by BrowserStack.

 {% raw %}